usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ### Use cases we have not catered to

 - Developers who wish to build metaschema-aware applications
-  - this application is intended to be operated as a black box: while at core this is a code generator, it is not designed to be easily extensible as such or produce a 'library', so you might prefer to reverse engineer it than to extend it
+  - This application is intended to be operated as a black box: while at core this is a code generator, it is not designed to be easily extensible as such or produce a 'library', so you might prefer to reverse engineer it than to extend it
 - Robots or 'lights out' automated processes (untested)
   - The interfaces are designed to be flexible for interfacing but YMMV as to scale/throughput - experience will tell
   - Our expectation is that performance will be good under normal loads but metaschemas will also vary considerably

 ## Feature set (for demo)

-- [x] Emit copy of source annotated with validation messages
+- Emit copy of source annotated with validation messages
-- [x] Emit reports to STDOUT
+- Emit reports to STDOUT
-- [x] Write reports to file system (lower ASCII, escaped HTML for emoji)
+- Write reports to file system (lower ASCII, escaped HTML for emoji)
-- [x] Emit reports in native (MX) format, HTML, Markdown or plain text (compacted Markdown)
+- Emit reports in native (MX) format, HTML, Markdown or plain text (compacted Markdown)
-- [x] Supports full, summary or one-line results per instance
+- Supports full, summary or one-line results per instance
-- [x] Can echo progress as it writes
+- Can echo progress as it writes
-- [x] Run in batch
+- Run in batch
-  - [x] Using Saxon feature (writing files)
+  - Using Saxon feature (writing files)
-  - [x] Using shell
+  - Using shell
-  - [ ] Using XProc
+  - (tbd) Using XProc
-  - [ ] make post-process XSLT digesting a sequence of MX results
+  - (tbd) make post-process XSLT digesting a sequence of MX results
-- [x] Validate structures - names and cardinalities
+- Validate structures - names and cardinalities
-- [x] Validate lexical rules over datatypes
+- Validate lexical rules over datatypes
-  - [ ] more testing
-- [x] Validate constraints
+- Validate constraints as defined by Metaschema
-- [ ] Run in browser / SaxonJS
-- [ ] MX->SVRL filter postprocess
-- [ ] other ideas below
+  - allowed values; string matching; referential integrity; arbitrary queries (assertions)

 ## Interfaces - how to use